aciapetti/opennlp-italian-models/README.md

 -------------------------

 To train the POSTagger models we have defined a tag dictionary, fitted for the italian language, that is a subset of the Tanl tag dictionary, a standard tagset implementation, compliant with the EAGLES international standards.
 See [3] for a definition of the original Tanl tagset.
-The customized version of the tag dictionary, used for annotating the corpora, and that the POS Tagger will produce on italian sentences, is available inside the project, (openNLP-it/lang/it/pos/tagsDictionaryIt.txt).
+The customized version of the tag dictionary, used for annotating the corpora, and that the POS Tagger will produce on italian sentences, is available inside the project, in the folder lang/it/pos, with the name tagsDictionaryIt.txt.

 ACCURACY